 When this happens, you have to tweak your skincare routine accordingly.
 Keep using products for oily skin when yours has become dry and thirsty just isn’t just gonna work.

 2. The Climate Has Changed

-Dead cells, grime, makeup residue, and all the other impurities that accumulate on our skin during the day can get in the way, creating a barrier that prevents ingredients from penetrating even the most superficial layers of the skin.
+Dead cells, grime, makeup residue, and all the other impurities that accumulate on your skin during the day can get in the way, creating a barrier that prevents ingredients from penetrating even the most superficial layers of the skin.

 The more, the merrier, right?
 Well, not always.
 Some skincare ingredients don’t just get on that well with each other.
 AHAs/BHA, for example, can inactivate retinoids.

 If you want to use all these ingredients, do so on alternate days, or use one in the morning and the other at night.
-Even then, though, their combined use can be too harsh for skin.
+Even then, though, their combined use can be too harsh for you skin.
 Always be on the lookout for signs of redness and irritation.

-5. Unrealistic Expectation
+5. You Have Unrealistic Expectation

-Just because a moisturizer promises to turn the clock back 10 years, detoxify your skin, and make you a great cup of coffee, doesn’t mean it will.
+Just because a moisturizer promises to turn the clock back 10 years, detoxify your skin, and make you a great cup of coffee, it doesn’t mean it will.